ZhongliangGuo/SANet/README.md

 # SANet
-unofficial implementation for SANet (Arbitrary Style Transfer with Style-Attentional Networks)
+This is an unofficial implementation for SANet, the method proposed in "Arbitrary Style Transfer with Style-Attentional Networks" (CVPR2019).